 Ways You Can Manage Neck Pain

 In most cases, you can count on a crick in your neck to go away on its own.
-But, if you’ve ever experienced neck pain before, you know that waiting the 2-4 weeks for it to go away can be excruciating and can cause serious disruption to your daily quality of life.
+But, if you’ve ever experienced neck pain before, you know that waiting 2-4 weeks for it to go away can be excruciating and can cause serious disruption to your daily quality of life.
 There are many home remedies you can try to reduce your pain, as well as over-the-counter or doctor-assisted options.
-Here’s where we’d start when trying to reduce neck pain:
+So if you find yourself searching “how to get crick out of neck,” here’s where we’d start when trying to reduce neck pain.

 Relax